mcv-m1-project/Team4/week1/README.md

 Run Task2, two new folders will be created in the same folder as "/train" is, one for the training split "/train_split" and another for the validation split "validation_split" where you can find the 70% of the images and the 30% classified in the type of signals of Task1.

 Run Task3,
-new folders are will be created.
+new folders are created.
 One inside "/train_split/mask" where you can find all the masks of each image separated by type of signals.
 The other folder is gonna be created in "/validation_split/mask" with the masks of each image of the validation split (also separated as in the train_split).

 Run Task4,
 At the end you will have all the average parameters for each kind of color space that we have worked in (RGB,HSB &LAB).

+Run Task5;
+Converting an RGB image into normalized RGB removes the effect of any intensity variations.